TA-Lib/ta-lib-python/README.md

 just the same as undefined inputs, just make sure to use a list with the correct number of price series names! (it varies across functions)

-You can also use get_inputs() to return get_info()['inputs'] and get_parameters() for get_info['parameters'].
-There are corresponding set methods that accept modified dicts from the corresponding get method.
-Let's expand on the other ways to set TA function parameters:
+You can also use Function.inputs to get/set Function.info()['inputs'], and
+Function.parameters to get/set Function.info['parameters'].
+Let's expand on the
+other ways to set TA function parameters:

 ```python
 from talib import MA_Type